jhamm2315/Hammond-API-Challege-/README.md

-# Python API Project - What's the Weather Like?
+## Python API Project - What's the Weather Like?

-# Background
+## Background

 I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

-# Part I - WeatherPy
+## Part I - WeatherPy

 I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I utilized [simple Python library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api)
+To accomplish this, I utilized [CityPy Python Library](https://pypi.python.org/pypi/citipy) and [OpenWeatherMap API](https://openweathermap.org/api)

-To see my Python script, check jupyter notebook [here](https://github.com/kanamoore/python-api-challenge/blob/master/WeatherPy/WeatherPy.ipynb)
+To see my Python script, check jupyter notebook [here](https://github.com/jhamm2315/Hammond-API-Challege-/edit/main/Hammond-API-Challenge/python-api-challenge)

 ## Observation